Let The Artistic You Bloom!

 Students can apply to the following sources of funding: external fellowships, private loans, and Federal Financial Aid (FAFSA).
 Within the academy, graduate students can also apply for graduate assistantships and limited work-study jobs.
 Each student works very closely with the academy's financial aid office to establish a long-term funding plan; this ensures access to a high-quality arts education at the New York Academy of Art when combined with scholarships.

-At the New York Academy of Art, being engaged in a small, positive community of fellow artists who are engaged in all facets and aspects of art is just as important as technique; you are in one of the best locations in Tribeca, and, once students get out into New York City, they all experience how to create and exhibit themselves, and how to be involved in a rich and stimulating art scene.
+At the New York Academy of Art(NYAA), being engaged in a small, positive community of fellow artists who are engaged in all facets and aspects of art is just as important as technique; you are in one of the best locations in Tribeca, and, once students get out into New York City, they all experience how to create and exhibit themselves, and how to be involved in a rich and stimulating art scene.

 Campus life means studio work, critiques, gallery visits, and anywhere up to six lectures a week by artists of various degrees of international success.
 It involves students exhibiting and creating their art and getting out into the rich cultural 'offerings' in the city.
 As a result, the Academy nourishes the creativity of every student it works with each day, whether that is prepping for open studios, art fairs, or just daily studio routines.